yanlynnnnn/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **JVM**: Java Virtual Machine - Java code that is compiled is run in the virtual machine.
+* **CRUD**: In computer programming, create, read, update, and delete (CRUD) are the four basic functions of persistent storage

 ## **Appendix F: Instructions for manual testing**